Please read carefully. Failure to comply with the rules below could result in disqualification.

 If you have any questions or concerns with leveling and placement of dancers, please contact our Customer Care Specialists for assistance.

-Level Promotion Program
+Level Promotion

 If a dancer is promoted to a higher level in which their age division is not eligible, the dancer will compete in the lowest eligible age division offered in the promoted level.